 When the MC68EC040 writes or reads a stack frame, it uses long-word operand transfers wherever possible.
 Using a long-word-aligned stack pointer greatly enhances exception processing performance.
 The processor does not necessarily read or write the stack frame data in sequential order.
 The system software should not depend on a particular exception generating a particular stack frame.
 For compatibility with future devices, the software should be able to handle any type of stack frame for any type of exception.
 The MC68EC040 does not generate the floating-point post-instruction stack frame.
 The MC68040 cannot accept the eight-word unimplemented stack frame.
-The MC68EC040 can handle all MC68040 stack frame formats.
+The MC68EC040 does not generate for any long the stack frame for any long the eight-word unimplemented stack frame.